amaghfira/HaloTICK/README.md

 ### Setting Up Database
 1. Upload the database file 'tiketdb' into your phpmyadmin or mysql.
 2. Open config > Database.php to change the database information as you want.
+3. Open .env file and change the database information there.

 ### Setting Up Email
 1. Open app > config > email.php and change the SMTP user into your email.
 I use SMTP to send email from gmail.
 The setting may be different for another Host.